 The Educators for the 21st Century competitive grant program (formerly known as the Washington Higher Education Improving Teacher Quality grant program) provides partnership grants for professional development projects serving K-12 educators.
 The Washington Student Achievement Council administers the program, which is federally funded under Title II of the No Child Left Behind Act of 2001.

-Between 2002 and 2012, the Council and its predecessor, the Higher Education Coordinating Board, awarded grants to 41 projects.
+To date, the Council and its predecessor, the Higher Education Coordinating Board, have awarded grants to 46 projects.

 Current Projects (2012-2015)

 The Council is collaborating with the Office of the Superintendent of Public Instruction (OSPI) to administer two professional development projects designed to help 6th-12th grade educators implement the Common Core State Standards and the state's science standards (in conjunction with the Framework for K-12 Science Education):

 - Eastern Washington University – Riverpoint Advanced Mathematics Partnership – Algebra (RAMP-A)

 - Western Washington University – The Whole School Success Partnership (TWSSP)

 The Council independently administers two additional projects designed to help elementary, middle, and high school educators implement the Common Core State Standards:

 - Educational Service District 105 - Collaborative Common Core Implementation (3C)

 - University of Washington Tacoma - CCSS Professional Development for Washington High-Need Schools